-All files used in this work were collected from the latest release (manuscript in preparation) of AbDb[14] in which file names are formatted as the fourcharacter PDB code, an underscore, an integer index (to distinguish antibody entries - i.e. multiple structures within a PDB file), followed by optional characters indicating the antigen type: protein and peptide (P), hapten (H), nucleic acid (N).
-An empty antigen type character indicates an unbound antibody.
-To non-redundantize antibodies in AbDb, sequences of all antibody structures (12,205 entries) are collected, split by chain and merged into a single FASTA file containing 21,536 chains, used as input to CD-HIT[15] and clustered at a sequence identity of 100%.
+All files used in this work were collected from the latest release of AbDb[14] in which file names are formatted as the four-character Protein Data Bank (PDB) code, an underscore, an integer index (to distinguish antibody entries, i.e., multiple structures within a PDB file), followed by optional characters indicating the antigen type: protein and peptide (P), hapten (H), nucleic acid (N).
+An empty antigen type character indicates an unbound entry.
+To non-redundantize antibodies in AbDb, sequences of all antibody structures (12,205 entries) are collected, split by chain, and merged into a single FASTA file containing 21,536 chains, used as input to CD-HIT[15] and clustered at a sequence identity of 100%.
 This way, each heavy or light chain is assigned to a cluster and each conventional antibody (V_H + V_L) can be represented by a pair of cluster IDs (single-chain antibodies are represented by a single cluster ID).
-Antibodies with the same cluster-ID or ID pair were grouped together as they have the same sequence.
-This led to 3,320 unique $V{\rm H}/V{\rm L}$ antibodies (9,622 entries) and 836 unique single-chain antibodies (2,292 entries).
+Antibodies with the same cluster-ID (single-chain antibodies) or ID pair (normal antibodies) were grouped together as they have the same sequence.
+This led to 3,320 unique V_H/V_L antibodies (9,622 entries) and 836 unique single-chain antibodies (2,292 entries).
 These were then filtered to remove any problematic antibodies that could not be numbered automatically and only those having both bound and unbound structures were retained, leading to 3,040 entries representing 559 antibodies.
+The non-redundantization data showing groups of identical antibody entries bound examples provided containing free and is in Supplementary File Supp01_unbound_and_bound_abs.xlsx.

-2.2 CDR structure quality filtering
+CDR structure quality filtering